 Crypto and blockchain – a new start for Africa?
 A look at 3 African Bitcoin investment hubs With rapid development across the continent, Africa might just become the next Bitcoin investment hub.
 Crypto adoption across the continent swelled to 1200% in 2021.
 Several African governments are opening their doors to crypto and blockchain usage.
 Africa […]

-Using crypto in Nigeria
+Bitcoin in Nigeria

 Following a pattern of many small countries that see crypto as a financial opportunity to take a lead, Nigeria has opened up its system to huge volumes of peer-to-peer crypto transacting.
 According to one report, it had the highest proportion of residents using cryptocurrency than anywhere in the world – with very high trading volumes.
-However, the government is struggling to clarify its position on runaway crypto adoption and even controversially advised its banks to ban crypto activity.
+However, the government is struggling to clarify its position on runaway crypto adoption and even controversially advised its banks to ban their crypto activity.

 Nigeria is more about using crypto for transactions, becoming a kind of surrogate banking service in a country that bypasses high transfer charges.
 Many world brands operating in Nigeria accept bitcoin, amongst them, Microsoft.